 Your guide to post-Brexit travel

-Regardless of the Brexit outcome there is every indication that flights and travel between the UK and EU will continue after 31 January 2020, or earlier depending on a date being agreed.
-Even in the case of a ‘no-deal’ scenario, the European Commission and UK government have said that UK and EU airlines will still be able to operate flights between the UK and the EU.
+Following the outcome of the general election, there is now more certainty surrounding the UK's departure from the EU.
+As such, there's every indication that flights and travel between the UK and EU will continue as normal after 31 January and throughout trade deal negotiations, which are due to conclude at the end of 2020.
+At this point, and even in the case of a ‘no-deal’ scenario, the European Commission and UK government have said that UK and EU airlines will still be able to operate flights between the UK and the EU.

 Brexit: what you need to know